coderbyheart/blog/_posts/2015-03-03-leaving-dothiv.md

 layout: post
 title:  "Leaving dotHIV and looking for a new team"
 date:   2015-03-03 17:00:00
-description: From April 1st 2015 I'm available to join a new team where I can apply my craftsmanship to software, my leadership skills to the organization and my wit to the daily standup.
+excerpt: > #
-excerpt: From April 1st 2015 I'm available to join a new team where I can apply my craftsmanship to software, my leadership skills to the organization and my wit to the daily standup.
+  From April 1st 2015 I'm available to join a new team where I can apply my craftsmanship to software, my leadership skills to the organization and my wit to the daily stand-up.
 categories:
 - work
 permalink: leaving-dothiv